krahamath/custom_attributes/readme.md

 =================

 A plugin for [Osclass](http://osclass.org), a free and open source classifieds script.
 This plugin allows custom attributes to be added to listings.

 ## Version 1.0.1
+Bootstrap supported

 ## Requirements
 Version 3.0 or greater